 Some people may think that venison tastes, “gamey.”
 I can assure you that with this marinade, you’ll never use that word again.

-You don’t want to overcook your venison.
+You don’t want to overcook the deer backstrap.
 Medium rare is usually perfect.
 It’s some of the most tender and lean meat you’ll ever taste.
 This grilled venison backstrap gives filet mignon a run for its money for sure.

-For all of you who may not have access to venison, try this marinade with beef tenderloin or ribeye steaks.
+For all of you who may not have access to venison, you can try this marinade with beef tenderloin or ribeye steaks.
 I promise you’re going to love it.
 Enjoy!